Facade Design Pattern

 • While Facade is similar to Proxy in that both buffer a complex entity and initialize it on their own, Proxy has the same interface as its service object, making them interchangeable, which is not the case for Facade.

-Let’s Understand the Use Case of Facade
+Let’s understand the use case of Facade

 Suppose we want to integrate our code with a library that contains various objects.
 For this, we need to initialize all these objects, track their dependencies, and ensure that methods are executed in the correct order.
+Due to this, our code becomes tightly coupled with the implementation details of the third-party classes, which makes it challenging to understand and maintain.
+What should we do to solve this problem?

 One approach is to use the facade class, which acts as a mediator between the code and the library, hide the implementation details and provide an interface that the code can use.
 In other words, we can create a new class that exposes a simplified API for the objects and methods of the library.